-

 The features they asked for were also not implemented in the website they finally launched many months later (as of 8-2024).
 In my opinion, the whole fiasco raises the question what these individuals are actually seeking.
 What is their true agenda?

-That new person contacted me and asked if they could simply copy the content from this website over to their website!
-So this website you are now on that they were inventing fake complaints about, it turns out they were actually perfectly happy with this website so much so that they wanted to copy it directly and then claim it is their website!
-Yes, in spite of their complaints, they were happy with a copycat website!
+So this website you are now on that they were inventing unfounded fault finding complaints about, it turns out they were actually perfectly happy with this website so much so that they wanted to create an exact copy and then claim it is their website!
+Yes, in spite of their complaints, they would have been happy with an exact duplicate website!
 You can’t make this stuff up!

 But why would they need a whole new website if they would have been happy with a direct copy?
-What purpose would be accomplished by having two similar or identical websites?
+What purpose would be accomplished by having two identical websites?
 Whatever their reasons, it obviously was not about any so-called new features or about gofundme.com.

-Change.Org Petition Has Over 6,000 Supporters!
+Change.Org Petition Has Over 7,600 Supporters!

 Some of these individuals have formed sub-groups.

 Unfortunately, ANY Initiative petition approved by Lakewood voters can simply be repealed by city council after 6 months which was the fate of the Strategic Growth Initiative that many voters in Lakewood mistakenly thought would have permanent impact on managing growth.
 City council eventually repealed it.
+City Council can even adopt an Initiative to avoid a citywide vote and then move to repeal it shortly afterwards.

 A purpose of this website is as an additional venue to report news and information related to Lakewood, Colorado with emphasis on Belmar Park.
 We also advocate for community action to save Belmar Park from adverse influences which may include major demolition, extreme construction, tree removal, habitat destruction, habitat degradation, etc. within or close to the park.